zenstackhq/zenstack-docs/docs/the-complete-guide/part4/1-prepare-project.md

 :::info

-The important part here is that we use an enhanced PrismaClient with the server adapter, so all API calls are automatically subject to the access policies defined in the ZModel schema.
+The crucial part is that we use an enhanced PrismaClient with the server adapter, so all API calls are automatically subject to the access policies defined in the ZModel schema.

 :::

-By default, the server adapter uses the RPC flavor of the API.
-In the next chapter, we'll learn how to use a plugin to generate frontend data query hooks that help up consume it.
+In the next chapter, we'll learn how to use a plugin to generate frontend data query hooks that help us consume it.

-Finally, make a change to the `next.config.mjs` file to exclude `@zenstackhq/runtime` package from the server component bundler:
+Finally, make a change to the `next.config.mjs` file to exclude the `@zenstackhq/runtime` package from the server component bundler:

 ```js title="next.config.mjs"
 const config = {